-In [Rossi 02, 03], the problem of reducing power consumption for fault tolerant buses with SEC codes was studied.
+In [6,7], the problem of reducing power consumption for fault tolerant buses with SEC codes was studied.
 The bus model that was used considers mutual capacitance effects and assumes transitions between all pairs of vectors are equally likely.
 The properties of both Hamming codes and dual rail codes with respect to power consumption were analyzed.
-Results in [Rossi 03] indicate that for small bus word sizes dual rail codes require less power, while for larger word sizes Hamming codes are better.
+Results in [7] indicate that for small bus word sizes dual rail codes require less power, while for larger word sizes Hamming codes are better.
+Another related work is [8], where Hamming codes were designed with the goal of area minimization of the ECC checker in mind.